miiwu/stack/README.md

 ## Include

+> Note: The `emplace()` of all these containers is not completed and it is ignored on this include list.

 - Container
   - Container Adaptor
     - [x] Stack

     - [x] Queue

+    - [ ] Priority Queue

+      Only the sort part of list-family container is completed.

     - [ ] ...
   - Sequence Container
     - Array Family